 Pelvic examination, neurological assessment, urine culture and pelvic ultrasound should be performed on all females with AUR.
 Patients should be catheterised and reversible causes should be treated.
 Patients with apparently idiopathic retention should be referred to a urologist with an interest in bladder dysfunction for consideration of urodynamics.

-- Garnham F and Smith C. Prophylactic antibiotics in urinary catheterisation to prevent infection.
-Emergency Medicine Journal 2006;23: 649
+- Garnham F, Smith C. Prophylactic antibiotics in urinary catheterisation to prevent infection.
+Emergency Medicine Journal 2006;23: 649.

-- Djavan B Marberger M. A meta analysis on the efficacy and tolerability of alpha adrenoceptor antagonists in patients with lower urinary symptoms suggestive of Benign Prostatic Obstruction.
-Lancet2003; 361:60-62
+- Djavan B, Marberger M. A meta-analysis on the efficacy and tolerability of alpha1-adrenoceptor antagonists in patients with lower urinary tract symptoms suggestive of benign prostatic obstruction.
+Eur Urol.
+1999;36(1):1-13.

-- Mcneill SA Hargreave TB.
-Efficacy PSA detection carcinoma prostate in patients presenting with acute urinary retention.
-Journal of the Royal College of Surgeons of Edinburgh2000; 45(4):227-230
+- McNeill SA, Hargreave TB.
+Efficacy of PSA in the detection of carcinoma of the prostate in patients presenting with acute urinary retention.
+J R Coll Surg Edinb.
+2000 Aug;45(4):227-30.